CPCRE - Palliative Care for Aboriginal & Torres Strait Islander Peoples

 (Australian Indigenous Health InfoNet).
 CareSearch has a comprehensive Aboriginal and Torres Strait Islander Care section.

-Australia's palliative care community acknowledges the sensitive nature of end of life care (Sorry Business, Sad or Bad News) and recognises the importance of awareness of cultural issues when providing services to Aboriginal and Torres Strait Islander Peoples.
+Australia's palliative care community acknowledges the sensitive nature of end of life care (Sorry Business, Sad or Bad News) and recognises the importance of cultural sensitivity when providing services to Aboriginal and Torres Strait Islander Peoples.

-- increase understanding amongst health professionals of the needs of Aboriginal and Torres Strait Islander patients and families
+- increase health professionals' understanding of the needs of Aboriginal and Torres Strait Islander patients and families

 - increase knowledge about palliative care amongst Aboriginal and Torres Strait Islander Health Workers, Liaison Officers and other health professionals